-We are working with other environmental organisations in the Island to try to change attitudes, to get everyone to relax a bit about how neat the verges have to be - as with your garden, a bit of wildness benefits everything, plants, birds, insects, animals and us!
+We are working with other environmental organisations in the Island to try to change attitudes, to get everyone to relax a bit about how neat the verges, hedges and banks have to be - as with your garden, a bit of wildness benefits everything, plants, birds, insects, animals and us!
 As long as the requirements of the Branchage law are met at all times, not just before the Visites du Branchage.

-If the height of the cut were raised to at least 6 inches (15cm) - (preferably to 1 foot/30cm for hedgehogs), then the diversity of low growing plants which are beneficial to insects and other wildlife could re-establish themselves and we would get back the beautiful lanes we remember from the past.
+If the height of the cut were raised then the diversity of low growing plants which are beneficial to insects and other wildlife could re-establish themselves and we would get back the beautiful lanes we remember from the past.
 The Department of the Environment recommend a minimum cut height of 4" or 10 cm.
 We would prefer it were higher where possible and still keep within the Branchage Law.

 Linked to this is the problem for hedgehogs and presumably other wildlife (which does not get reported - apparently) when the outside of the hedges are cut at Branchage time, the insides of the hedges and field margins are also cut, even though this is not required under the Branchage Law.
 Inner margins of hedgerows should not be cut every year and never in the spring or summer.
 This may be why we had so many injured hedgehogs in 2018, over 30 were put to sleep in July because of strimmer injuries, mainly to their noses, which do not heal if the bones are damaged.
 We think it was due to the very hot weather when hedgehogs would have been just lying out in long grass at the edges of the fields, not curled up in a nest, as they would do in cooler temperatures.

 There are Government schemes in the UK to encourage farmers to leave their field margins for wildlife and not to cut their hedges until later in the year when birds have stopped nesting.
 Here is the link to the Brirtish Hedgehog Society and Peoples' Trust for Endangered Species guidance leaflet for farmers and landowners on how to manage their land for hedgehogs, which will of course benefit other creatures and the environment itself: